I bought this knife to field test and received no compensation for writing this review.

 Steel: A2 is a tool steel, and it holds an edge really well.
 The knife came out of the box shaving-sharp, and it maintained that edge through various uses.
 A2 is harder to sharpen than high carbon steel, though, and if this is your first A2 blade, you may need need to do some homework.

-Grind: I like Scandi grinds on bushcraft knives, because they are easier to sharpen in the field, and the wedge created by the grind makes a better whittler/splitter if you’re working wood.
+Grind: I like Scandi grinds on bushcraft knives, because they are easy to sharpen in the field, and the wedge created by the grind makes a better whittler/splitter if you’re working wood.
 But I ordered the flat grind because is it polished on the whole surface and this reduces drag when cutting.
 This is a great finish to the 1/8″ A2 tool steel, it makes for a superior edge.

 Spine: The spine is ground like an ice skate with 90 degree angles.
 This, in effect, creates another edge.
 Whether you’re getting a tinder bundle scraped off a branch or striking a ferro rod off there, the 90-degree spine lets you save the blade for fine cutting tasks.